williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 | _embedded     | embedded resources related to the transaction                                          | [JSON HAL](http://tools.ietf.org/html/draft-kelly-json-hal-06)  | TRUE     | FALSE  | TRUE     |           |           |            |
 |---------------+----------------------------------------------------------------------------------------+-----------------------------------------------------------------+----------|--------|----------|-----------|-----------+------------|

-> The `sessionToken` is only available for completed transactions with the `SUCCESS` status
+> The `sessionToken` is only available for completed transactions with the `SUCCESS` status.

 #### Identity Provider Authority Object

-Metadata about the IdP that authenticated the user
+Metadata about the IdP that authenticated the user:
+TODO: isn't this read only?

 |----------+-------------------------+---------------------------------------------------+----------|--------|----------|-----------|-----------+------------|
 | Property | Description             | DataType                                          | Nullable | Unique | Readonly | MinLength | MaxLength | Validation |